 Identity theft occurs when someone obtains your personal information – such as your Social Security number, credit card or bank account numbers, passwords, among others – to defraud or commit crimes.

-Children can also be victims of identity theft.
-Children whose identities have been stolen may not find out until they apply for a student loan or credit card and learn that a thief has been using their identities for years.
+There are many easy ways to protect yourself from ID theft, but remember that children can also be victims of identity theft.
+Children whose identities have been stolen may not find out until they apply for a student load or credit card and learn that a thief has been using their identities for years.

 Parents or guardians of children should pay extra attention to safeguard their children's information.
-Here are some ways to protect your child's identity:
+Here are some ways to protect your child's identity.

 - Check your child’s credit report annually.
 This can be done by contacting the credit reporting companies and provide proof of your identity and other documents.

 - Never carry your child’s Social Security cards with you.